 - Scholarship committee should be based at Somafco;

 - Appoint an Education Officer to monitor all students` progress;

-- After a period of upgrading, unsuccessful university students should be
+- After a period of upgrading, unsuccessful university students should be reconsidered for scholarships;

 - Somafco has a special role as an ANC development centre and should be seen as exemplary.